polyipseity/information/self/academia/HKUST/DASC 2210/The role of plastics in climate change.md

 ## Discussion

-Our results show that plastic overuse is worsening as plastic production continues to increase.
-Despite improvements in industrial processes, plastic GHG emission continues to increase, contributing to climate change.
-They also show that to limit the global temperature rise, especially to 1.5 °C, plastic reduction is essential.
+The results of this analysis highlight the worsening problem of plastic overuse and its contribution to climate change.
+The exponential growth in plastics production and GHG emission demonstrates the urgent need to address this issue.
+While improvements in industrial processes have slowed down the growth of plastic GHG emission, they are insufficient to limit the global temperature rise to 1.5 °C or even 2 °C. Plastic reduction is essential for limiting the rise.

-The results paint a worryingly picture for our planet.
-Similar to climate change, the scale of the problem is large enough that reduction of plastic production is imminent.
-Moreover, both of them have accumulative effects, so the earlier reduction occurs, the better.
-However, production is also highly tied to economic activities, so a dilemma exists between reduction and economic growth.
-Another proposed solution is recycling plastics so that there is less need to produce plastics, but large-scale plastic recycling itself is limited by current technology (Payne & Jones, 2021).
+The findings also emphasize the scale of the problem and the need for action.
+Accumulative effects from plastics and GHG emission make it even more urgent.
+Reducing plastic production is a complex challenge, as it is closely tied to economic activities.
+However, it is crucial to find a balance between economic growth and environmental sustainability.
+Recycling plastics is another potential solution, but current technology limitations hinder large-scale plastic recycling (Payne & Jones, 2021).

-The only thing is clear is that tremendous effort is needed on reducing plastic production, whether it be on improving processes, increasing recycling rates, or reducing demand for plastics, then we might have a chance at averting this plastic and climate catastrophe.

 ## Conclusion

-The report analyzed four datasets on plastics and GHG emission and found that plastics and climate change are intricately linked.
+To conclude, the report analyzed four datasets on plastics and GHG emission and found that plastics and climate change are intricately linked.
 Policymakers should not overlook plastic reduction when considering climate policies.
 At the same time, the report also outlined the seriousness of the plastic overuse problem and difficulties in solving it.
-Moving forward, extra effort in all aspects, like research, policies, etc., is required to avoid the catastrophic consequences from plastic overuse and climate change.
+Moving forward, a comprehensive approach, such as reducing production, improving processes, reducing demands, and increasing recycling rates, is required to mitigate the catastrophic consequences of plastic overuse and climate change.

 ## Acknowledgements